-- general economic conditions, internationally, nationally or in our market areas, that are worse than expected; - competition among depository and other financial institutions; - inflation and changes in the interest rate environment that reduce our margins or reduce the fair value of financial instruments; - adverse changes in the securities or credit markets; - changes in laws or government regulations or policies affecting financial institutions, including changes in regulatory fees and capital requirements; - changes in monetary or fiscal policies of the U.S. Government, including policies of the U.S. Treasury and the Federal Reserve Board; - our ability to enter new markets successfully and capitalize on growth opportunities; - our ability to successfully integrate acquired entities, if any; - changes in consumer demand, spending, borrowing and savings habits; - changes in accounting policies and practices, as may be adopted by the bank regulatory agencies, the Financial Accounting Standards Board, the Securities and Exchange Commission and the Public Company Accounting Oversight Board; - changes in our organization, compensation and benefit plans; - the timing and amount of revenues that we may recognize; - the value and marketability of collateral underlying our loan portfolios; - our ability to retain key employees; - cyber attacks, computer viruses and other technological risks that may breach the security of our websites or other systems to obtain unauthorized access to confidential information, destroy data or disable our systems; - technological changes that may be more difficult or expensive than expected; - the ability of third-party providers to perform their obligations to us;
+- risks, uncertainties and other factors relating to the COVID-19 pandemic, including the length of time that the pandemic continues, the imposition of any shelter in place orders and restrictions on travel; the severity and duration of the effect of the pandemic on the general economy and on the businesses of our borrowers and their ability to make payments on their obligations; the remedial actions and stimulus measures adopted by federal, state and local governments, and the inability of employees to work due to illness, quarantine, or government mandates; - general economic conditions, internationally, nationally or in our market areas, that are worse than expected; - competition among depository and other financial institutions; - inflation and changes in the interest rate environment that reduce our margins or reduce the fair value of financial instruments; - adverse changes in the securities or credit markets; - changes in laws or government regulations or policies affecting financial institutions, including changes in regulatory fees and capital requirements; - changes in monetary or fiscal policies of the U.S. Government, including policies of the U.S. Treasury and the Federal Reserve Board; - our ability to enter new markets successfully and capitalize on growth opportunities; - our ability to successfully integrate acquired entities, if any; - changes in consumer demand, spending, borrowing and savings habits; - changes in accounting policies and practices, as may be adopted by the bank regulatory agencies, the Financial Accounting Standards Board, the Securities and Exchange Commission and the Public Company Accounting Oversight Board; - changes in our organization, compensation and benefit plans; - the timing and amount of revenues that we may recognize; - the value and marketability of collateral underlying our loan portfolios; - our ability to retain key employees;

-- the ability of the U.S. Government to manage federal debt limits; - the effects of any federal government shutdown; - the quality and composition of our investment portfolio; - changes in market and other conditions that would affect our ability to repurchase our common stock; - changes in our financial condition or results of operations that reduce capital available to pay dividends; - changes in the financial condition or future prospects of issuers of securities that we own.
+- cyber attacks, computer viruses and other technological risks that may breach the security of our websites or other systems to obtain unauthorized access to confidential information, destroy data or disable our systems; - technological changes that may be more difficult or expensive than expected; - the ability of third-party providers to perform their obligations to us; - the ability of the U.S. Government to manage federal debt limits; - the effects of any federal government shutdown; - the quality and composition of our investment portfolio; - changes in market and other conditions that would affect our ability to repurchase our common stock; - changes in our financial condition or results of operations that reduce capital available to pay dividends; - changes in the financial condition or future prospects of issuers of securities that we own.